SICKAG/collage/src/core/README.md

 }
 ```

-### Parent handshake
+## Handshake

+> penpal wants to always initiate a handshake from parent to child, while we intend to do it the other way round, so we are setting up the handshake in a separate plugin

 The handshake between us and a potential parent works like this:

-1. before `expose` is even called (during the import), a beacon for potential fragments is initialized.
+1. before `expose` is called (during the import), a beacon for potential fragments is initialized.
 2. when a fragment calls `expose`, it sends a _ping_ postMessage to the window at `window.parent`
-3. when after 300ms no answer arrives, we asume to be alone and end the handshake here
+3. when after 300ms no answer arrives, we asume to be alone and end the handshake
-4. if we receive a answer message, we assume to be embedded in an arrangement.
+4. if we receive an answer message, we assume to be embedded in an arrangement.

-That's it
+For a more detailled description of the handshake, see [Handshake plugin documentation](./handshake-plugin/README.md).

 ## Simple services

 Using penpal, we expose a number of functions that we can use ourselfs later on.
 These functions may be overwritten by a arrangement if one exists and if it contains a service function with the same name.

-> **ATTENTION** penpal wants to always initiate a handshake from parent to child, while we intend to do it the other way round (!)

 ```javascript
 const {